Eshaan-Lumba/FIFAI/index.md

 4. We have added links in a consistent format for our introduction and related works draft.
 5. We briefly discussed the ethical implications of building a successful project in our last paragraph in our initial introduction outline.
 However, we have now added a more comprehensive discussion on it at the end our current introduction draft.

+## Discussion Outline

+For our project, we will have a NN model for each team that would predict the result for that team against a random team.
+By pitting the home team's model against the away team's model, we can predict the result.
+As we progress, we might change the way we choose to compare the results from the home team model and the away team model.

+We want to test our models not only on the existing dataset, but primarily on the results of the current, 2021-2022 season so that we can have an up-to-date predictive model.

+We will want to calculate the percentage of matches correctly predicted.
+The higher the number of correct predictions, the more successful our model.

+We aim to at least be on par with the success rate of previous models.
+Hence, a correct prediction by our models 70%+ of the time will be deemed a success.

+We may also attempt to increase or modify the datapoints fed into our NNs to see if that causes a change in results.
+We might also implement a couple different types of models (such as a fully connected model).
+Lastly, we might also simply build one model, instead of having 20 separate ones.
+We will compare the results from these different models to try and determine the best choice for this kind of problem.

+As an extension, we might also be able to use our model to predict the difference in the goals scored by the home and away team.